cbcrg/tcoffee/docs/tcoffee_reference.rst

 -type [cw]
 ^^^^^^^^^^
-  **Usage: -type=DNA ¦ PROTEIN¦ DNA_PROTEIN**
+  **Usage: -type=DNA  PROTEIN DNA_PROTEIN**

    *Default: -type=<automatically set>*

    *This flag sets the type of the sequences.
 If omitted, the type is guessed automatically.
 This flag is compatible with ClustalW.*

 .. warning:: Warning: In case of low complexity or short sequences, it is recommended to set the type manually.

 -seq
 ^^^^